 When the flows are on the slope (front < 53.82 m), the front of the cold dense flow is the fastest, followed by the warm shear and warm plug flows, and the sliding slab is the slowest.
-Indeed, the front velocity in Fig. 3b generally gives a consistent trend.
-The warm shear and sliding slab flows demonstrate fluctuations at around 1.2 and 2.2 s in Fig. 3b, due to the breakage of the snow sample.
-The tensile strength of the snow in the warm shear flow (9 kPa) is smaller than in the sliding slab flow (21 kPa), leading to the earlier breakage and earlier fluctuations in Fig. 3b.
-The fluctuations in the front velocity of the cold dense flow last longer, which might be due to the turbulence and surges as observed in Fig. 2a.
-After the flows enter the connectingarc zone (53.82 m < front < 60.25 m), the fronts of the cold dense, warm plug and sliding slab flows evolve smoothly in Fig. 3a, while the front of the warm shear flow is sharply slowed down at the end of the connecting-arc zone before it goes to the horizontal deposition zone.
+Indeed, the front velocity in Fig. 3(b) generally gives a consistent trend.
+The warm shear and sliding slab flows demonstrate fluctuations at around 1.2 s and 2.2 s in Fig. 3(b), due to the breakage of the snow sample.
+The tensile strength of the snow in the warm shear flow (9 kPa) is smaller than the sliding slab (21 kPa). leading to the earlier breakage and earlier fluctuations in Fig. 3(b).
+The fluctuations in the front velocity of the cold dense flow last longer, which might be due to the turbulence and surges as observed in Fig. 2(a).
+After the flows enter the connecting arc zone (53.82 m < front < 60.25 m), the fronts of the cold dense, warm plug and sliding slab flows evolve smoothly in Fig. 3(a), whilst the front of the warm shear flow is sharply slowed down at the end of the connecting arc zone before it goes to the horizontal deposition zone.
 In the warm shear flow, discrete granules form a discontinuous flow front.
-After the scattered granules arrive at the end of the connectingarc zone, they quickly stop, leading to the stagnancy in the increase in the front position until the arrival of continuously incoming granules.
-Indeed, the warm shear flow in Fig. 3b shows the sharp velocity reduction at around 7.5 s, after which the growth in velocity occurs thanks to the incoming flow.
-A significant drop is also observed from the front velocity of the cold dense flow at around 4.8 s in Fig. 3b, corresponding well to the moment that the flow front reaches the connecting-arc zone in Fig. 3a.
-Indeed, this reduction is mainly contributed to by the changed slope geometry in addition to the turbulence and surges in the cold dense flow.
-In Fig. 3b, the maximum front velocities of the warm shear, warm plug and sliding slab are close to $v{max}^{b}$ , while the maximum front velocity of the cold dense flow reaches $v{max}^{f}$ .
+After the scattered granules arrive at the end of the connecting arc zone, they quickly stop, leading to the stagnancy in the increase of the front position until the arrival of continuously incoming granules.
+Indeed, the warm shear flow in Fig. 3(b) shows the sharp velocity reduction at around 7.5 s, after which the growth of velocity occurs thanks to the incoming flow.
+A significant drop is also observed from the front velocity of the cold dense flow at around 4.8 s in Fig. 3(b), corresponding well to the moment that the flow front reaches the connecting arc zone in Fig. 3(a).
+Indeed, this reduction is mainly contributed from the changed slope geometry in addition to the turbulence and surges in the cold dense flow.
+In Fig. 3(b), the maximum front velocities of the warm shear, warm plug and sliding slab are close to v{max}^b , whilst the maximum front velocity of the cold dense flow reaches v{max}^f .
 This indicates different dominant factors of the maximum flow velocity.
 The maximum velocity of the flows in warm shear, warm plug and sliding slab regimes is chiefly governed by the frictional behavior between the flow and the bed.
 In contrast, the maximum velocity of the cold dense flow is mainly controlled by the snow properties, where the low friction and low cohesion facilitate a higher velocity.
 When the flow fronts enter the deposition zone (front > 60.25 m), all the flows start to slow down gradually.
-It is noticed that the front velocity of the warm shear flow shows fluctuations from around 7.5 s, which are chiefly because of the discrete nature of the snow granules at the flow front (see Supplement Video S1).
+It is noticed that the front velocity of the warm shear flow shows fluctuations from around 7.5 s, which are chiefly because of the discrete nature of the snow granules at the flow front (see supplementary video 1).
 As the front velocity of the warm shear flow decreases at around 7.5 s, the warm plug flow exceeds the warm shear flow.
 Nevertheless, the final front of the warm shear flow goes further as it stops later.
-The final fronts of the four flows show a consistent relation like that obtained when they are on the slope.
-Before the flows stop, the decelerations of the fronts (slope of velocity in Fig. 3b) are similar, which might be governed by bed friction.
+The final fronts of the four flows show a consistent relation as that obtained when they are on the slope.
+Before the flows stop, the decelerations of the fronts (slope of velocity in Fig. 3(b)) are similar, which might be governed by bed friction.